andrew-edwards/empirical-dyn-mod/README.md

 **code/ye15reproduce/** - trying to reproduce results from Ye et al. 2015 PNAS paper.

 **code/herring/** - Pacific Herring data from Jaclyn Cleary.

+## talks/

+**edwardsEDMintro16.pdf** - introduction talk for ecoystem-approach workshop.

+**data-alternative-summary.pdf** - summary of the work done on EDM by the data-alternative group at the ecoystem-approach workshop.

 ## edmPapers/